pmahnke/transitionelement/_posts/2023/2023-03-08-bobs_eighty.md

 commentfile: 2023-03-08-bobs_eighty
 category: life in the UK
 date: 2023-03-08 18:00:56
+excerpt: |
+  Today would have been my father's eightieth birthday; in a few days, on 17 March 2023, it will also be ten years since he died.
 ---

 <a href="/assets/images/2023/-home-peter-Downloads-Bob_with_Peter_and_baby_John.jpg" title="Click for a larger image"><img src="/assets/images/2023/-home-peter-Downloads-Bob_with_Peter_and_baby_John-thumb.jpg" width="500" alt="Image - -home-peter-Downloads-Bob_with_Peter_and_baby_John" /></a>